Dr. Patricia Allen, food systems & society chair, will be a keynote speaker at the Closing the Hunger Gap conference in Tucson in September 2013.

 Every day, new policies are being formed, new businesses are launching, social movements are growing and nonprofit organizations are expanding.
 Innovation is constant.
-Graduates of our MS in Food Systems & Society program may lead nonprofit organizations, work in the policy arena, create innovative enterprises, become food writers or work in existing food-sector businesses.
+Graduates of our MS in Food Systems & Society program may lead nonprofit organizations, work in the policy arena, create innovative enterprises, become food writers, social entrepreneurs or work in existing food-sector businesses.
 They also may create new initiatives we have yet to imagine!

 This is an ideal time to pursue a career in this field for those who have a broad understanding of food issues and potential solutions.
 There's been an explosion of interest in food issues, food consumption and food practices.
 Demand for fundamental change is fueling new organizations, policies and practices.

 The MS in Food Systems & Society program will help you be uniquely prepared to take advantage of these career opportunities.
 Specifically you will: